-- ALCOHOL CONTAMINATION/OFF-RATIO MATERIAL: - 1.
-Remove material down to clean substrate. - 2.
-Apply primer, base coat, and topcoat as per NEOGARD® system specifications, extending topcoat application 4" beyond the repair area.
+- 1. Remove material down to clean substrate. - 2.
+Apply primer, base coat, and topcoat as per Neogard system specifications, extending topcoat application 4" beyond the repair area.

-- COLD TEMPERATURES: Do not apply when temperatures are below 45°F. Add accelerators (typically 7932) to coating prior to application when temperatures are below 60°F. Use a stronger accelerator for 40°-50°F temperatures such as 7923 (roughly 4 x the strength of 7932).
-See Weather Impact in the Support Information section of this manual. - NO ACCELERATOR: When using 7419, always add 7932 accelerator. - · ALCOHOL CONTAMINATION: Do not use alcohol-based solvents or cleaners on roofing projects. - OFF-RATIO MATERIAL: Read mix ratio instructions on bucket labels.
-Mix thoroughly.
-Do not invert empty buckets on roof deck.
-See Product Mixing Instructions in the Support Information section of this manual.
+- Cold Temperatures: Do not apply when temperatures are below 45°F/7°C. Add urethane accelerators such as 7923, 7925, 7931 (Hempel 95053, 991JB, 99055) to coating prior to application when temperatures are below 60°F/16°C. Use a urethane accelerator for temperatures ranging from 40°F-50°F/4°C-10°C. See Weather Impact on Coating Materials in the Support Information section of this manual. - Alcohol Contamination: Do not use alcohol-based solvents or cleaners on roofing projects.